weserv/docs/docs/adjustment.md

 Applies a filter effect to the image.
 Accepts `greyscale`, `sepia`, `duotone` or `negate`.

 ::: tip
 You can use `&start` and `&stop` to define the duotone colors.
-By default it will use
+By default, it will use
 <code>&start=<span style="background:#C83658;color:white;">C83658</span></code> and
 <code>&stop=<span style="background:#D8E74F;color:black;">D8E74F</span></code>.
 :::